 Head to the trigger config page inside the data pipeline in FactBranch and follow the instructions to install the Zendesk app.

-Find the instructions to install the FactBranch Zendesk app on the trigger's config page
+Find the instructions to install the FactBranch Zendesk app on the trigger's

 Then return to the data pipeline in Zendesk and open the "Zendesk App Display node".
 On the top right you'll see the data from the previous node as it was returned by GPT.